-NASA releases one SBIR/STTR solicitation each year – typically in the November timeframe with a due date in late January or early February.
-The solicitation can be downloaded in its entirety as a pdf from NASA’s website or you can opt to read each section on-line, depending upon your preference.
-The NASA solicitation is lengthy containing a little over 200 pages.
-However, the bulk of the document is Section 9 which contains a listing of all the SBIR and STTR topics.
-These are presented as two distinct sections - one for SBIR topics and another for STTR topics.
+NASA releases one SBIR/STTR solicitation each year – sometime between November and January, with a due date about two months later.
+The solicitation can be downloaded in its entirety as a PDF from NASA’s website or you can opt to read each section on-line, depending upon your preference.
+The NASA solicitation is lengthy, containing a little over 200 pages.
+However, the bulk of the document is Section 9 which contains a listing of all the SBIR and STTR topics, organized into Focus Groups.

 Let’s look at the structure of the most recent NASA solicitation as a means of highlighting some of the unique features of NASA and its solicitation.
-Like the other agencies that participate in the SBIR and STTR program, NASA’s solicitation contains a section entitled Program Description, Proposal Preparation Instructions, Method of Selection and Evaluation Criteria and Submission of Proposals.
-Any potential applicant needs to study these carefully and we will take a few moments to highlights some key points found in each of these sections.
+Like the other Agencies that participate in the SBIR and STTR program, NASA’s solicitation contains sections entitled Program Description, Proposal Preparation Instructions, Method of Selection and Evaluation Criteria and Submission of Proposals.
+Any potential applicant needs to study these carefully.
+We will take a few moments to highlight some key points found in each of these sections.

-In the Program Description section, it clarifies that the pdf contains two program solicitations - one for the NASA SBIR program and the other for the NASA STTR program.
-NASA is a contracting agency and the program description specifies that winning Phase I proposals will be awarded a firm-fixed price contract.
+In the Program Description section, it clarifies that NASA is a contracting Agency and specifies that winning Phase I proposals will be awarded a firm-fixed price contract.
 This section also highlights the percentage of Phase I proposals to which NASA anticipates providing a Phase I award.
 An interesting note is highlighted in this section indicating that the number of proposals that NASA will accept from any individual company in response to the solicitation.
 The sources of the topics for both the SBIR and STTR programs are identified and the maximum contract value for SBIR/STTR Phase I and Phase II contracts is presented.
 Information is also included regarding Post-Phase II opportunities.

 In closing, a nice addition to the NASA solicitation is called Noteworthy Changes.
-As many aspects of a solicitation stay the same from year to year, it is useful to have the agency call out those items that have changed at the beginning of the solicitation.
-For example, the FY16.1 solicitation is the first in which Phase I and Phase II instructions have been merged into one document.
+As many aspects of a solicitation stay the same from year to year, it is useful to have the Agency call out those items that have changed at the beginning of the solicitation.

 Take the time before the NASA solicitation is released to learn more about NASA by reviewing the NASA’s Space Technology Roadmaps and reviewing the websites for the Space Technology Mission Directorates.
 Then, as the fall approaches watch the dates for the next release of the NASA SBIR/STTR solicitation.